7 nights starting from

 Rutland Water, the largest man-made lake in England

-As uncertainty lingers about foreign travel, how about getting away at Christmas in the UK, to the excellent Barnsdale Lodge Hotel on the edge of Rutland Water for a week of festive dining and sightseeing in and around England’s smallest county, whose motto “Moltum in Parvo” (much in little) sums up this quintessentially English area’s appeal.
+Our first Christmas tour in the UK last year was a huge success that we have decided to bring it back once again in 2022.
+The tour is based at the excellent Barnsdale Lodge Hotel on the edge of Rutland Water for a week of festive dining and sightseeing in and around England’s smallest county, whose motto “Moltum in Parvo” (much in little) sums up this quintessentially English area’s appeal.
 As well as a range of festive meals and a pub lunch, we’ll visit some of the delightful towns in the area, three country houses and head into nearby Leicester to the fascinating Richard III visitor centre which tells the story of this much-maligned historical character.

 Day 2: Full day Rutland Water.

 Our first day of sightseeing takes us on a tour of Rutland Water, the largest (by surface area) reservoir in England, which was created in 1975.
 Two lovely towns are worthy of attention: Rutland’s County town, Oakham, with the remains of its castle and pretty Uppingham, full of antique and craft shops with a picturesque market square and historic public school which boasts some beautiful architecture.
-The semi-submerged church at Normanton gives a clue to the reservoir’s history.
+We will have a festive 2-course pub lunch in Lyddington before continuing our day by visiting the semi-submerged church at Normanton which gives a clue to the reservoir’s history.
+Dinner at the hotel.

 Day 3: Boughton House and Lamport Hall.

-Day 4: Full day Leicester including Richard III exhibition centre and Cathedral.
+Day 4: Full day in Leicester including the Richard III Visitor Centre and Exhibition.

 Today we head to Leicester to look at the fascinating story of much maligned Richard III.
 Our visit includes the excellent visitor centre, where visitors are guided through the dramatic story of the king’s life, brutal death and the fascinating story of his rediscovery.
-We will also visit Leicester Cathedral where you will see the new tomb of Richard III.
-Elsewhere, the Leicester Museum and Art Gallery is well worth visiting and is a fine Victorian building, which opened as a museum in 1849, one of the first public museums in the country.
+We will also enjoy an illustrated talk from a Leicester Cathedral guide (please note the Cathedral is closed until 2023) who will cover the events of Richard III’s reinterment in 2015, the design of his tomb and the redemption windows within the Cathedral.
+As part of the talk, you will be able to see a sample of the unpolished Swaledale fossil stone which Richard’s tomb is constructed from, as well as small examples of the stained glass from the redemption windows and a few other artefacts related to Richard III’s burial in the Cathedral.
+While the Cathedral remains closed the visitor centre will also be hosting the embroidered coffin pall of Richard III and medieval-style crown, both created for the 2015 reinterment.
+The rest of the afternoon is free at your leisure in Leicester to explore.
+You may wish to visit the Leicester Museum and Art Gallery, a fine Victorian building which opened as a museum in 1849, one of the first public museums in the country.
+Dinner at the hotel

 Day 5: Morning Stamford and Christmas Eve carols and dinner at the hotel.